a5221985/tutorials/Architecture/rest_api_design_development_and_management.md

 		var VacationsSchema = settings.mongoose.Schema(
 			{
-				// Name of the vacation package - BAHAMAS1000 - primary key
+				// Name of the vacation package - BAHAMAS1000 - primary key - name is also used as a key
 				name: {type:String, required:[true, 'name is needed']},
 				description: {type.String, required: true},
 				// ACME offers resorts & cruise vacation package